 What we don’t: Not the lightest pack here; you can save considerably with the Robic nylon version.

 Headquartered in northern Utah, ULA Equipment is well regarded in the thru-hiking and ultralight backpack communities, and the Circuit is their flagship design.
-Building on that pack’s impressive comfort and customizability, ULA more recently released the Ultra Circuit, which offers upgrades in durability and weather resistance compared to the Robic nylon version.
-The Ultra model does cost $80 more, but we think the innovative fabric—considered the latest and greatest in ultralight tech—is worth the upgrade for those who get out a lot and are hard on their gear.
+Building on that pack’s impressive comfort and customizability, ULA released the Ultra Circuit last year, which offers upgrades in durability and weather resistance compared to the Robic nylon version.
+The Ultra model costs $80 more, but we think the innovative fabric—considered the latest and greatest in ultralight tech—is worth the upgrade for those who get out a lot and are hard on their gear.
 We also appreciate that the pack comes in an extensive range of sizes, with the option to customize torso length, hipbelt size, and shoulder strap style depending on your fit preferences.
 And at just 2 pounds 4.8 ounces, the Ultra Circuit is competitively light given its 68-liter capacity and practical organization layout, including generous front and side pockets, zippered hipbelt storage, and ample exterior attachment points (including ice axe/trekking pole loops).

 We’ve brought the Circuit on multi-day trips in Patagonia and up 14ers in Colorado and have been very pleased by how easy it is to load up, adjust, and even streamline as a daypack on short outings from camp.
-In fact, we’ve been so impressed by the Circuit that we recently moved it up in our rankings, replacing Hyperlite’s Southwest 55 below as our favorite women’s ultralight pack.
+In fact, we’ve been so impressed by the Circuit that we moved it up in our rankings during the last update, replacing Hyperlite’s Southwest 55 below as our favorite women’s ultralight pack.
 The biggest reason was customizability, but the ULA is also larger by 13 liters, and we prefer its stretchy front pocket over the Southwest’s solid Dyneema design (although the flip side is reduced durability).
 The Southwest does win out in weight by around 7 ounces, but the Ultra Circuit offers similar abrasion resistance and waterproofing in a more sustainably built package (the Ultra fabric is made from 100%-recycled polyester).

 See the ULA Equipment Ultra Circuit 68